-Do you know that no matter how hard you try, there are a few body language cues that can immediately give you away, no matter how hard you try?
+Do you know that no matter how hard you try, there are a few body language cues that can immediately give you and your thoughts and intentions away?

 Can other people “read your body language like a book” (the title of a best-selling book from the 1960s)?
 Not really.
 Body language is not a true “language.”
 In other words, there is no one single meaning to a particular nonverbal cue.
 There are, however, some cues that an astute person can use to infer what you are thinking or feeling.